dartharnold/EDTS/doc/close_to.md

     Yin Sector CL-Y d127 (9.86Ly)
 ```

+Use of the `-m` flag is highly recommended - it specifies the maximum distance from the reference system(s) to search at, which can significantly speed up searching.

-You can also put certain requirements on the results (more info below):
+You can also put certain other requirements on the results (more info below):

-`python close_to.py Sol -p L -n 3 -l`
+`python close_to.py Sol -m 25 -p L -n 3 -l`

-This specifies that all returned systems must have at least one station with a large landing pad, that only three results should be shown, and also returns info on those stations:
+This specifies that all returned systems must have at least one station with a large landing pad (`-p L`), that only three results should be shown (`-n 3`), and also returns info on stations within those systems:

 ```
 #!text